CS2103AUG2016-W11-C2/main/docs/UserGuide.md

 > * `<location>` must be a valid path to a file on the local computer.
 > * If there is an existing file at `<location>`, it will be overriden.
 > * The data storage file at the original location will not be deleted.
-This is similar to a "Save as..." in other applications.
+> * This command is similar to a "Save as..." in other applications.

 Examples:
 ```